madhumc85/angular_play_scala/README.md

 ## 1. Vagrant

-Creates a new Linux VM or starts a pre-existing one.
-Default config in the Vagrantfile: Ubuntu 64 bit, 4GB RAM.
+Create a new Linux VM or start a pre-existing one.
+Default specs: Ubuntu 64 bit, 4GB RAM.

-    $ # cd to your clone directory of this repo
+    $ cd vagrant
     $ vagrant up

 The first time you run this it's going to take a long time to complete, make sure you have a good Internet connection.
-Vagrant and Chef are installing Java, APT, Python, Git, Play, MongoDB and Jenkins.
+Vagrant and Chef are installing Java, APT, RUnit, Python, Git, Play, MongoDB and Jenkins.
 The good news is that once you have the VM installed on your workstation subsequent 'vagrant up' runs will be pretty quick.

 NOTE: The Vagrantfile config uses a private network for the VM and a static IP of 192.168.33.10.
 If you're running OS X Mavericks and had VirtualBox installed pre-Mavericks, you may see the following error on vagrant up: